 Clone the MAC address on your Belkin router

-1. Connect your PC or laptop to the router wirelessly or using the Ethernet cable.
+1. Connect your PC or laptop to the router wirelessly or using the network cable.
 Make sure to connect the cable to one of the four LAN ports.

 2. Login to your Belkin router.
 Here is a detailed guide on how to login using the Belkin router default IP 192.168.2.1.